halgatewood/hg.css/README.md

 ```

 <h2>Responsive Columns</h2>
 This is my take on the grid, no more col-12 type stuff, just simply math thanks to box-sizing.
+The .col-wrap class causes the responsive wrapping.
 ```
 <div class="col-wrap cf">
   <div class="col col-40">40%</div>